COVID-19 SAFETY PLAN – Effective November 19, 2020

 |Boardroom San Martin||4|

 |Kitchen (Max 3 at each large table and 2 at the small table)||8|

 |Offices – if size allows||2|

-Employees are asked to minimize the use of the kitchen area and maintain physical distancing at all times.
+Employees and visitors are asked to minimize the use of the kitchen area and maintain physical distancing at all times.
 Employees are encouraged to eat in your office or at your workstation.

-Upon entering the kitchen, please wash your hands prior to touching any of the other commonly touched areas – sinks, cupboard doors, fridge handle, microwave handle, and copier / printer buttons.
+Please wash your hands prior to touching any of the other commonly touched areas in the kitchen such as sinks, cupboard doors, fridge handle, and microwave handle, and the copier / printer buttons.

 - Social Gatherings

 According to the November 19th Order of the Public Health Officer, employers must prevent social gatherings or congregating in common spaces.

 We ask that you avoid wandering around the office and commit to spending the bulk of your time in your office or workspace.

 The Company will provide all employees with masks.